Economics A-level

 What can I go on to do after studying Economics?

-Many of our students go on to study Economics at Universities including Leeds, Bristol, London School of Economics and others.
+Many of our students go on to study at Economics at Universities including Leeds, Bristol, London School of Economics and others.

 What job opportunities are there in Economics?